saryazd/saryazd.github.io/index.md

 As a self-motivated final-year student, I offer over three years of experience in designing and developing advanced Machine Learning models using Python, alongside proficiency in statistical analysis using R. Additionally, I possess a strong command of
-SQL, with hands-on experience in databases, cloud services and platforms, Dataiku, Git, MLops, and CICD pipelines for data pipelines and model deployment.
+SQL, with hands-on experience in databases, cloud services and platforms, version control, MLops, and CICD pipelines for data pipelines and model deployment.
 I am actively seeking a full-time role in Canada to leverage my expertise and contribute to data-driven innovation.